NavGhori/artifactory-user-plugins/cleanup/artifactCleanup/README.md

 - `months`: **Deprecated**.
 Instead of `timeUnit` and `timeInterval` the `month` parameter is supported for backwards compatibility reasons.
 It defined the months to look back before deleting an artifact.
 Default *1*.
 - `timeUnit`: The unit of the time interval. *year*, *month*, *day*, *hour* or *minute* are allowed values.
 Default *month*.
 - `timeInterval`: The time interval to look back before deleting an artifact.
 Default *1*.
+- `timeFromLastModified`: If true the base time is from the last modified artifact in each repo instead of the current time.
+This stops dormant repos from having all artifacts deleted.
 - `repos`: A list of repositories to clean.
 This parameter is required.
 - `dryRun`: If this parameter is passed, artifacts will not actually be deleted.
 Default *false*.
 - `paceTimeMS`: The number of milliseconds to delay between delete operations.
 Default *0*.